hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/tutorial/index.md

     });
     ```

-    `myError` is an example function that works well as the `error` function in example applications.
-HHDataList instances on hagenhaus.com use a different `error` function.

 1. Refresh your browser.

 1. Attempt again to delete a record, and confirm the deletion.
-HHDataList should display a [Window.alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) dialog.
+HHDataList displays an error message.

 ### Example